pierrevanhove/pierrevanhove.github.io/_pages/feynman-graphs.md

 ## Methods

-The methods I use are based on algebraic geometry seeing the Feynman integrals are relative periods of mixed Hodge structures
+The methods I use are based on algebraic geometry seeing the Feynman integrals as relative periods of mixed Hodge structures

 ### Motivic Period integrals